Careers & Internships At VPR

 - All application information and materials must be submitted in one email to firstname.lastname@example.org, subject line "Vermont Edition internship".

-- The body of the email should include biographical information (specified below) and answers to five questions (also below).
+- The body of the email should include biographical information specified below, and answers to a few questions, also below.

 - First and Last Name

 - College, Anticipated Graduation Year, Fields of Study

 - Email Address

 - Phone Number

 - Mailing Address